 When: May (four days)

-Euphoria music festival is a four-day camping and music festival that happens annually in Austin, Texas.
-The festival features genres ranging from electronic, jam, and hip-hop.
-There are also on-site activities like yoga, live painting, and art installations that showcase art and culture.
+Euphoria music festival is a four-day event in Austin, Texas, featuring electronic, jam, and hip-hop music.
+There are on-site activities like yoga, live painting, and art installations that celebrate art and culture.

 8. So What?!
 Music Festival